Decoding the Projective Transverse Field Ising Model: Decoding with Minimum Weight Perfect Matching

 The motivation for this algorithm is that a perfect matching on the constructed graph describes a \emph{possible} error pattern $E^p$ (if one ignores the matchings on dummy edges between dummy nodes).
-This is so, because the paths of the perfect matching in combination with the blue vertical edges in \cref{fig:MWPMa}~(a) (where syndrome measurements $S_i=-1$ signal flipped adjacent qubits) form the closed boundaries of space-time regions where the qubits might have been flipped.
+This is so because the paths of the perfect matching in combination with the blue vertical edges in \cref{fig:MWPMa}~(a) (where syndrome measurements $S_i=-1$ signal flipped adjacent qubits) form the closed boundaries of space-time regions where the qubits might have been flipped.
 A given perfect matching therefore presupposes projective errors on all its horizontal segments of the space-time lattice.
 In particular, the total weight of the matching (= sum of all horizontal segments) corresponds to the number of required errors.
-Computing an error pattern $E^p$ that (1) explains the observed syndrome $S$ and (2) minimizes the total number of errors is therefore equivalent to finding a minimum weight perfect matching on the reduced space-time lattice.
+Computing an error pattern $E^p$ that (1) explains the observed syndrome $S$ and (2) minimizes the total number of errors is therefore equivalent to finding a MWPM on the reduced space-time lattice.
 The matchings to dummy nodes on boundaries are necessary because the endpoint of error strings that terminate on boundaries is not signaled by a syndrome measurement.

-Note that this approach is very similar to the decoding of topological quantum memories like the surface code~\cite{Kitaev_2003,Bravyi_1998,Dennis_2002} where decoding boils down to matching (= fusing) pairs of anyonic excitations with a minimal amount of (unitary) errors.
-It is well-known that minimum weight perfect matching is an efficient method to achieve this~\cite{Duclos-Cianci_2010,Fowler_2012}.
+Note that this approach is very similar to the decoding of topological quantum memories like the surface code~\cite{Kitaev_2003,Bravyi_1998,Dennis_2002}, where decoding boils down to matching (= fusing) pairs of anyonic excitations with a minimal amount of (unitary) errors.
+It is well-known that MWPM is an efficient method to achieve this~\cite{Duclos-Cianci_2010,Fowler_2012}.
 Indeed, the situation here can be interpreted as the decoding problem of an anisotropic version of the surface code with peculiar boundary conditions~\cite{Dennis_2002}.